textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 - Sam George, Director of Analytics for Fabrikam

 - The primary audience is the business and technology decision makers.
 From the case study scenario, this would include the Director of Analytics.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or chief marketing officer [CMO]), or to those that represent the business unit IT or developers that report to application sponsors.
+Usually, we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or chief marketing officer [CMO]), or to those that represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution